DMDX Help.

 Digital VOX up correctly and your sound card is mixing the wave output into

-the sound input (whether by connecting the line output to the mic or line inputs
+number of means, whether by connecting the line output to the mic or line inputs

-panel) you'll see 1000 ms RTs.
+should be good.
 Of course nothing is ever perfect

 so you'll see some few milliseconds of variation (typically less than 5 ms) and

-remove them with the TimeDX Sound Latency test).
+remove them with the TimeDX Sound Latency test.

 If however you see wildly varying RTs (hundreds of milliseconds) then you'll